Dalmatian in an Apartment

 Quality of life and length of life are both influenced by the consistency of daily care — not just medical interventions during illness..

 A consistent daily schedule reduces stress hormones measurably — animals that know what to expect spend less energy on vigilance and more on rest and recovery.
-Include scheduled feeding times, exercise sessions, grooming, and quiet rest periods.
+Set up regular times for meals, activity, grooming, and rest.
 High-energy Dalmatians especially benefit from knowing when their exercise time is coming — it helps them settle during calmer periods.

 Veterinary Care Schedule for Dalmatians

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Dalmatian.
-Here is the recommended schedule:
+These are baseline recommendations.

 Life StageVisit FrequencyKey Screenings